CryptoLogiq/Stats-Priority-Helper/README.md

-# StatsPriorityColors
+# StatsPriorityHelper

-**StatsPriorityColors** is a lightweight World of Warcraft addon designed for **Cataclysm Classic** (Interface 40400).
+**StatsPriorityHelper** is a lightweight World of Warcraft addon designed for **Cataclysm Classic** (Interface 40400).
 It enhances item tooltips by color-coding stats based on their relevance to your character's specialization, helping you quickly identify gear that suits your playstyle.

 ## Features